Ishi181/ETH-beginner/README.md

 Loom Video link :
 https://www.loom.com/share/3df26fe8605046518e33c9f13a1cfa5d

-LICENSE
+# LICENSE
-This project is licensed under the // SPDX-License-Identifier: MIT License - see the LICENSE.md file for details
+This project is licensed under the // SPDX-License-Identifier: MIT License - see the LICENSE.md file for details.